Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 Setting Up a Basic Dashboard

 Check it weekly.
-Watch for sudden drops — they usually mean something changed (a site update, a Google algorithm shift, a seasonal pattern).
-Watch for gradual climbs — they mean something’s working.
+Watch for sudden drops, which usually mean something changed (a site update, a Google algorithm shift, a seasonal pattern).
+Watch for gradual climbs, which mean something’s working.

 What These Numbers Actually Mean